GenBench/genbench_cbt_2023/src/genbench/tasks/traindyn_wic/doc.md

 ## Data Source
 The data can be obtained from `super_glue/wic` via the Huggingface dataset hub.
-WiC is licensed under a Creative Commons Attribution-NonCommercial 4.0 License (see `https://pilehvar.github.io/wic`).
+WiC is licensed under a Creative Commons Attribution-NonCommercial 4.0 License (see https://pilehvar.github.io/wic).

 ## Limitations and Bias
 This is an example task for illustrative purposes, it has not been tested empirically.

 ## GenBench eval card
-This test can be used to evaluate a finetuned model (or a model trained from scratch): pretrain-test locus.
+- *Shift locus* This test can be used to evaluate a finetuned model (or a model trained from scratch): pretrain-test locus.
-It is designed to better understand how models can overcome difficulties that are intrinsically hard for them, without further taking into account external factors of practicalities, fairness, etc.: intrinsic motivation.
+- *Motivation* It is designed to better understand how models can overcome difficulties that are intrinsically hard for them, without further taking into account external factors of practicalities, fairness, etc.
+- *Shift type* The shift type is a covariate one, considering that we do not modify the output distribution.
-The generalisation type evaluated is 'robustness', and because all the data is natural, but the splitting dimension is unnatural, this is a partitioned, natural shift source.
+- *Generalisation type* The generalisation type evaluated is 'robustness',
+- *Shift source* and because all the data is natural, but the splitting dimension is unnatural, this is a partitioned, natural shift source.

 ![GenBench Eval Card](eval_card.png)